optimamodel/optima/client/README.md

 - `gulp` builds project into `build` directory.
 - `gulp watch` listens to changes to stylesheets and scripts and reloads browser page during development.
-- `gulp karma-ci` runs tests against the build (which should be run first) and quits, is good to use in CI scenarios.
 - `gulp bump-version` works with gitflow releases.
-- `gulp karma` starts Karma server watching scripts updates.
-- `gulp sass` compiles Sass project.
+- `gulp compile-sass` compiles Sass project.

-## Tests

-- karma to run tests includes tests-main.js etc.
-- karma-ci to run tests on compiled build
-- Tests use Jasmin for assertions.
-- You can write tests in both Coffee and JS
-  (see `/source/js/modules/home/home-ctrl.spec.js`
-   and `/source/js/modules/home/home-ctrl.spec.coffee`).
+- `gulp compile-build-js-client` compiles a single-file version of client in `build`